Love playing Teen Do Panch!

 Love the collection of games

-Teen Do Panch uses a reduced deck, containing all Aces, Kings, Queens, Jacks, Tens, Nines and Eights, and the Sevens of Spades and Hearts.
+Teen Do Panch is played with a 30-card deck, containing Aces, Kings, Queens, Jacks, 10s, 9s and 8s, the 7 of Spades and the 7 of Hearts.

 There are two rounds of dealing.
 Five cards are dealt to each player, then the leading player (the player left to the dealer) selects the trump suit for the round.
 After that, five more cards are dealt to each player, for a hand of 10 cards.

-At the start of the next round, all roles move in clockwise order.
+At the start of the next round, all roles move clockwise.

-Any player who exceeded their contract draws a card at random from a player who failed to make their contract and chooses a card from their own hand to give in return.
+Any player who exceeded their contract draws a card at random from a player who failed to make their contract.
+They then choose a card from their own hand to give in return.

 Players score 1 point for each trick won above their contract.